MetOffice/lfric_core/documentation/source/how_to_contribute/coding_standards/fortran_coding_standards.rst

                   X_divideby_Y(u_physics, u, dA)               &
                   extract_w_kernel_type(w_physics, u_physics) )

+* PSyclone must be able to access field declaration for fields being passed into an invoke.
+Therefore do not pass fields obtained from modules or from function calls.
+Rather, declare a field pointer of the correct type, point it to your module field or function call, then pass the field pointer.

+Kernel Rules
+^^^^^^^^^^^^

+There are a number of Do's and Don't's that must be adhered to when writing kernels for LFRic.

 * By convention, kernels and built-ins list output or input output arguments first in their argument list followed by input arguments.
 Aim to follow this convention in other code too.